Autopsy: Stab wounds to heart, lungs killed Cash App founder

 The friend and Lee parted ways around 12:30 a.m.
 Minutes later, Lee can be seen on video surveillance entering the high-end Millennium Tower, where public records show Elyassnia and her husband, Dino Elyassnia, own a unit.
 The video also shows Lee and Momeni leaving the building shortly after 2 a.m. and driving off in Momeni’s BMW.

 Prosecutors say that Momeni drove to a dark and secluded spot, parked his car and after the two got out of the car, attacked Lee with a kitchen knife, stabbing him three times, including once in the heart.
 He then sped away “and left victim to slowly die,” according to a motion to detain.
-Police recovered a knife with a 4-inch blade at the scene.
+Police recovered a knife with a 4-inch (10-centimeter) blade at the scene.

 Lee is known for creating the widely used mobile payment service Cash App while working as chief technology officer of the payment company Square, now known as Block.